kecau/Understanding-citation-contexts-with-structural-position-awareness/README.md

 This repository contains the dataset and resources used in this paper:

-**"Where You Cite Matters: Section‑Aware Embeddings for Citation Intent Classification"** (Submitted to MIWAI 2025)
+**"Where You Cite Matters: Section‑Aware Embeddings for Citation Intent Classification"** Submitted to 2025 RIVF International Conference on Computing and Communication Technologies (RIVF)

 ---